 Board of trustees

 The trustees carry full financial and legal responsibility for Education Development Trust.
 Our trustees bring a wide range of expertise and experience to the organisation and ensure that everything that Education Development Trust does is in line with its objectives.
 Our chair of trustees is Ilse Howling, our president is Sir Jim Rose and our vice president Sara Hodson.
-Our full board of trustees comprises: Christine Gilbert, Julia Grant, David Hawker, Yetunde Hofmann, Bob Humphreys, Angela McFarlane and Peter Rawlinson.
+Our full board of trustees comprises: Christine Gilbert, Julia Grant, Yetunde Hofmann, Bob Humphreys, Angela McFarlane, Joy Hutcheon and Tanya Barron.

 The board of trustees delegates the day-to-day running of Education Development Trust to the leadership team.
 Their job is to deliver according to our values and mission statement and manage staff across the globe.
 As chief executive, Patrick Brazier is supported by research and consultancy director Tony McAleavy, education services group director Anna Searle, marketing and public affairs director Cheryl McGechie, and finance and corporate services director Bob Miles.

 Education Development Trust has a council of some 35 members.
 The members take an active role in Education Development Trust's work and share their education experience and expertise for the benefit of the trust.
 The membership elects the elected trustees and is responsible for reviewing Education Development Trust's work, principally at the annual general meeting.